Recommended for beginners and investors looking for free US stocks/ETFs and a simple, easy to use trading platform

 |• $2 withdrawal fee|

-At Stake, there is only 1 base currency available, USD
+At Stake, the only available base currency is USD.

 |Number of base currencies||1||1||1|

 A convenient way to save on currency conversion fees is by opening a multi-currency bank account at a digital bank.
-They offer bank accounts in several currencies with great currency exchange rates as well as free or cheap international bank transfers.
+These usually offer bank accounts in several currencies with great currency exchange rates, as well as free or cheap international bank transfers.
 Opening an account only takes a few minutes on your phone.

 Deposit fees and options